lapps/lapps.github.io/installation/index.md

 ## {{ page.title }}

 This page is an entry point to all pages related to installation of a working LAPPS Grid.
 The overview describes the LAPPS Universe and has links to all technical detail to the other topics in the list below.
+You will notice that som epages are in a reasonable shape whil eothers seems to be unhinged notes to self, this will get better over time.

 | page                                  |  description
 | ------------------------------------- | -------------------------------------------------------------